Marvin510/ChicagoSpeedViolations/README.md

 I then realize that I could start by discarding the over policing of poor communities.

-I plotted count of cameras to hardship index and first graph was not very obvious.
+I plotted count of cameras to hardship index and the first graph didnot show obvious bias.
-(Pic-2)

 ![Pic2](https://github.com/Marvin510/ChicagoSpeedViolations/blob/master/Images/Pic2.png "Countofcameras")

-I then created a calculated field that assigned any Hardship index above 50 to Poor else Rich.
+I then created a calculated field that assigned any Hardship index above 50 to Poor else Rich, with the intention to find a correlation.
+This immage did showed that there are more cameras in poorer areas but I didn't think it was convincing enough.
-(Pic-3)

 ![Pic3](https://github.com/Marvin510/ChicagoSpeedViolations/blob/master/Images/Pic3.png "Calculatedfield")

-Finally decided to bin the Hardship Index in size bins of 10 and this is where I found a straight answer to my question.
+Finally, I decided to bin the Hardship Index in size bins of 10 and this is where I found a straight answer to my question.

 There are more cameras in poorer areas than in rich areas.
 Specifically if Hardship Index is above 70.
-(FinalPic#1)

 ![FinalPic#1](https://github.com/Marvin510/ChicagoSpeedViolations/blob/master/Images/FinalPic%231.png "Visualization#1")